techtaley/slideshow-app/README.md

-Slideshow for a front-end application using HTML, JS, CSS, and with a fetch call to an API to get data
+Slideshow for a front-end application using HTML, CSS, JS with a fetch call to an API to get data